eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/defaultFilter.rst

 ===========================

-Filter expressions used by :ref:`dds_layer_topic_contentFilteredTopic` API may use a subset of SQL syntax, extended with the possibility to use program variables in the SQL expression. |br|
+Filter expressions used by :ref:`dds_layer_topic_contentFilteredTopic` API may use a subset of SQL syntax, extended with the possibility to use program variables in the SQL expression.
 This section shows this default SQL-like syntax and how to use it.

 * :ref:`default_sql_filter_grammar`
 * :ref:`default_sql_filter_like`